-A car is the second biggest purchase that most people will make after a home, so you want to be sure you’re buying wisely.
+A car is the second biggest purchase that most people will make after a home so you want to be sure you’re buying wisely, especially if you are financing the car.
 Purchasing the wrong new car can cost you thousands of dollars the moment you drive it out of the dealership, while choosing the right new car can help keep more money in your bank account in the long run.

 Although you might have saved on the purchase price by going with a lesser-known or cheaper brand, the reality is you probably lost a bigger portion of your purchase price as soon as you left the caryard as these cars depreciate more quickly.
 Believe it or not, many lose a quarter to a third of their value in a single day.
 After a few years, your car could drop in value by as much as half or even two thirds.

 It’s true that keeping your car clean inside and out, getting regular services, keeping your car garaged and having low mileage will all help you get top dollar when it comes time to trade up or sell.
 Generally, neutral colours including white, black and silver will also help your car keep its value.

 More drivers are also wanting features such as Bluetooth, USB ports, electronic stability control, GPS and rear-view cameras, so if you’re buying a car without these it could cost you more in the long term.

 But it’s also true that despite all this, some cars depreciate faster than others.

 Luxury brands including Mercedes-Benz, BMW and Porsche or popular brands such as Toyota, Mazda and Subaru will cost you more upfront, but when you consider their resale value you might be paying a similar amount in the long run.